HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 Developers find this technique useful to ensure that every critical update goes through immediately, which explains its wide adoption.

 Another interesting aspect to analyze are caching operations, which are frequently used in service workers and are at a core of a PWA experience, since they enable features like offline and help improving performance.
-The <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/caches">`ServiceWorkerGlobalScope.caches`</a> property returns the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage">CacheStorage object</a> associated with a service worker allowing access to the different <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Cache">caches</a>.
+The [`ServiceWorkerGlobalScope.caches`](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/caches) property returns the [CacheStorage object](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage) associated with a service worker allowing access to the different [caches](https://developer.mozilla.org/en-US/docs/Web/API/Cache).
 We've found that it is used in 57.41% desktop and in 57.88% mobile sites that use service workers.

 {{ figure_markup(
   caption="Percent of mobile sites with service workers that use the service worker cache",